jvandijk/nl.jrdk.pickers/README.md

 Feel free to help me improve this widget by forking and submitting pull requests or issues with more ideas.

 * Add support for dates
-* Add support for Android
-* Add support for multiple colums
 * Add more custom and run-time style examples
 * Support more (icon) fonts
 * Support next / previous form element

 ## Changelog

+* 1.1.0 Add Android optionDialog support
-* 1.0 Initial version
+* 1.0.0 Initial version

 ## Licenses
 This project is licensed under the Apache Public License (Version 2).
 Please see the LICENSE.txt file for the full license.